fin-cli/handbook/how-to.md

-# How to WP-CLI
+# How to FIN-CLI

 ## Introduction

-Using WP-CLI, you can perform specific tasks using the command line instead of accessing the WordPress admin panel.
+Using FIN-CLI, you can perform specific tasks using the command line instead of accessing the WordPress admin panel.
 In the following section, we will cover step by step some of these tasks.

 - [How-to install WordPress](https://make.wordpress.org/cli/handbook/how-to-install/)